 The API should allow NSS to use the HTTP client either asynchronously or synchronously.
 In addition, during an application session with OCSP enabled, a large number of OCSP requests might have to be sent.
 Therefore the API should allow for keep-alive (persistent) HTTP connections.

-If NSS needs to access a HTTP server, it will request that a "http server session object" be created (SEC_HttpServer_CreateSessionFcn).
+If NSS needs to access a HTTP server, it will request that an "http server session object" be created (SEC_HttpServer_CreateSessionFcn).

 The http server session object is logically associated with host and port destination information, in our example this is "host ocsp.provider.com port 80".
 The object may be used by the application to associate it with a physical network connection.